|‘Gleisdorfer’, one of the oilseed pumpkins Bonsall trialed last summer. Photo by Will Bonsall.

 We usually class pumpkins along with other succulent vegetables; however a particular type of pumpkin is much more nutrient-dense, in that it is an oilseed, like sunflowers, sesame and peanuts.

-For centuries, Eastern European farmers have raise pumpkins for the seed from which quality oil was pressed.
+For centuries, Eastern European farmers have raised pumpkins for the seed from which quality oil was pressed.
 This served as a vegetable oil where olives could not be grown.
 Around 1870 an exceptionally useful trait arose: a cluster of related genes causing a highly reduced testa, or seed coat: no hulls!
 This made pressing oil easier (naked seeds contain 40 to 50 percent oil) and created a nut-like treat suitable for eating out of hand, raw or toasted.

 As kids we always scooped the seeds out of our Jack-o’-lanterns, salted and toasted them for a fun snack (certainly no worse than the green apples and raw rhubarb we used to sprinkle salt on and then gnosh).
 But we were kids and paid no mind to those white bits of pumpkin seed hull that caught in our teeth – although we might have tired of them quickly if anyone had tried to make us eat them.
 Now I incorporate pumpkin seeds into main meals and no one complains, because the hulls are gone.
 Most important, we can grow our own.